jhashuva/MVCTS/intro_to_python.md

 ![](./img/Introduction_to_Python4.jpg" width=273px./img/>

-In Python\, you can express literal integers in three bases besides decimal with these integer prefixes:
+In Python, you can express literal integers in three bases besides decimal with these integer prefixes:

 0b or 0B for binary \(base 2\)